How much can I borrow as a first-time buyer?

 Mortgage providers aren’t simply algorithms or automatons, ploughing numbers into a mortgage machine and delivering offers to everyone and anyone without care.

 Every offer is scrutinised to ensure borrowers aren’t offered something they can’t afford.

 Enter the Mortgage Market Review.

 In 2014, right after the credit crunch, the Mortgage Market Review came into force because financial products were being placed with consumers who didn’t have the budget to cover them.

 So, since the review, mortgage lenders have to investigate a borrower’s…

-From all this information, the each lender decides whether their offer adds up to fair and affordable repayments or whether the borrower will be stretched too far to cope, while living an acceptable quality of life.
+From all this information, each lender decides whether their offer adds up to fair and affordable mortgage repayments or whether the borrower will be stretched too far to cope while living an acceptable quality of life.

 They also make accommodations if the interest rates were to rise.

-As with any loan, each lender wants to see that you’re a safe risk and have a good record when managing money.
-To do this, they run a credit check on each applicant, giving them details about the money you’ve already borrowed, on-going credit accounts, if you pay your bills on time, or if you’ve failed to pay and it lead to court action with County Court Judgements or bankruptcy.
+As with any loan, each mortgage lender wants to see that you’re a safe risk and have a good record when managing money.
+To do this, they run a credit check on each applicant, giving them details about the money they’ve already borrowed, ongoing credit accounts, if they pay their bills on time, or if they’ve failed to pay and it leads to court action with County Court Judgements or bankruptcy.

 A low credit score can affect whether you receive an offer or not and the interest rate level you can achieve; it directly impacts the type of mortgage deal you'll be offered.